Blog Post December 4, 2025 | 12 minutes read

 3 Best practices

-• Have a portal where customers are required to provide information in a standardised format, with data quality rules and automatic checks
+• Have a portal where customers are required to provide information in a standardised format, with data validation and quality rules, plus automatic checks

 • Schedule regular data confirmation cycles instead of waiting for partners to report changes

-• Use third-party data sources to identify corporate changes that partners have not communicated
+• Use third-party data solutions to identify corporate changes that partners have not communicated

 Myth #7: "Global account management works fine with regional data silos."